-Charlestown Sarsfields Bord na nÔg have developed a new 'Player Pathway Programme' - 'The Sarsfields Way' which will lay out the clubs vision for our underage teams.
-Player Pathways are essentially, what clubs are all about.
-Starting at an early age, and helping players through the various age levels, providing learning, enriching experiences for our players, so that they are still playing GAA at the end of their youth careers, then also prepared, and ready for the challenges they face as they progress to the adult ranks in our club.
-Players develop at varying rates, we must be aware of that, therefore the "Pathway" as laid out here are "reference points" only, and we understand and expect that coaches will use their own valuable experiences as they shape their own particular "team" for the season/s ahead.
+Charlestown Sarsfields Bord na nÓg have developed a 'Player Pathway Programme' - 'The Sarsfields Way' which will lay out the club's vision for our underage teams.
+Player Pathways are, essentially, what clubs are all about.
+Starting at an early age, and helping players through the various age levels, providing learning and enriching experiences for our players so that they are still playing GAA at the end of their youth careers, then also prepared and ready for the challenges they face as they progress to the adult ranks in our club.
+Players develop at varying rates, and we must be aware of that therefore, the "Pathway" as laid out here is a "reference point" only, and we understand and expect that coaches will use their own valuable experiences as they shape their own "team" for the season/s ahead.

-The aim here is to have clear goals with visible progression, through each age level, that is linked via joined up thinking within the club, and relevant to our teams needs for all coaches, and thereby our players during each season.
-It will assist us, if we all possess a clear vision or
+The aim here is to have clear goals with visible progression through each age level that is linked via joined-up thinking within the club and relevant to our team needs for all coaches and, thereby, our players during each season.
+It will assist us if we all possess a clear vision or

-"Focus for all our Underage Activity" of what exactly we should be trying to achieve during a given season, to help give credence to all this modern day underage activity.
+"Focus for all our Underage Activity" of what exactly we should be trying to achieve during a given season to help give credence to all this modern-day underage activity.